 Attendance and participation are required for all class periods.
-An attendance sheet will be passed out during class.
-It is your responsibility to sign the attendance sheet.
-If your name does not appear on the attendance sheet or your signature is unrecognizable, then you will be considered absent for that class period.
-Signing the name of another student represents academic misconduct (see below).
+Attendance will be taken by the instructor.
 You may miss class provided that you have a valid excuse.
 The valid excuse may include death of relative, terminally ill relative, personal sickness (must bring note from doctor stating that you receive medical attention for your illness), or school-related sports function or activity that you are participating in (you must provide me with a letter from the faculty advisor for your club or organization responsible for the trip BEFORE you miss class).
 Valid excuses may be verified at the discretion of the instructor.
 Please contact me via office phone number (leave a message if I'm not there) or email BEFORE you miss class.
 Invalid excuses will be determined at the discretion of the instructor and include, but are not limited to: overslept, did not feel well, tired, went last time, had to work, had a field trip in another class, had to study for a test in another course, or got back late from trip.
+Thank you for reading the syllabus up to this point.
+If you send me an email within the first two weeks of class stating that you have read the entire syllabus, I will give you five course points.
 You are expected to participate during class.
 If you miss 8 or more class periods (excused or inexcused) by March 17, you will need to meet with me to discuss your future involvement in the course or you will be withdrawn from the course.
-If you miss 10 or more class periods (excused or inexcused) by May 8, you will receive an I (incomplete) for the course regardless of your performance up to that point.
+If you miss 10 or more class periods (excused or inexcused) by May 10, you will receive an I (incomplete) for the course regardless of your performance up to that point.